rbeard0330/software_writing/_posts/2022-03-04-max-black-square.md

                 yield best_q.x - p.x + 1
 ```

 The final runtime of our algorithm is O(n<sup>2</sup> log n).
 Computing the size of the `L`-shapes is O(n<sup>2</sup>), which is done once for the whole algorithm.
 The meat of the algorithm runs once for each diagonal, of which there are O(n).
 In each loop, we compute the critical points (O(n) work), initialize the skeleton tree (O(n)).
 For each of the O(n) points on the diagonal, we do a lookup (O(log n)) and yield a single point (O(1)).
 The lookups end up being the bulk of the work, as we have O(n<sup>2</sup>) of them, and we take O(log n) time for each, which gives us our overall runtime.
 Note also that we don't find all the squares in the grid.
-We don't have time, because there could be as many of O(n<sup>3</sup>) squares.
-Instead, we're just returning the largest square for each top-left in the grid.
+We don't have time, because there could be as many as O(n<sup>3</sup>) squares.[^3]  Instead, we're just returning the largest square for each top-left in the grid.

+[^3]: This fact also misleadingly suggests that an O(n<sup>3</sup>) algorithm is the best you can do.
+The way out of that bind in this case is that we only need the largest square at each point to answer the problem presented.
+Once we know the size of the largest square, we don't care if there are any smaller ones.

 ## Results

 The Github repo includes some tests to build confidence that this algorithm actually works, as well as some very informal benchmarks against the algorithm from *CtCI*.
 The results bear out our expectations.
 For very small instances (n=10), the simpler algorithm is faster.
 In particular, on instances where most of the pixels are filled, the simple algorithm has a relative advantage, because it is more likely to find a big square and terminate early.
 Our algorithm has a more consistent running time, since it looks at every square no matter what.
 For somewhat larger instances (n=100), our algorithm has a speed advantage of between 2x (for a 95% filled grid) and 6x (for a 10% filled grid).
-For larger instances (n=800), the difference between an O(n) factor and an O(log n) factor becomes clear, and our algorithm is 50x faster for the sparsest instance and __x faster for the 95% filled one.
+For larger instances (n=800), the difference between an O(n) factor and an O(log n) factor becomes clear, and our algorithm is 50x faster for the sparsest instance and 25x faster for the 95% filled one.
 Note that the benefit of early stopping gets smaller and smaller as the problem size increases.
-The odds of making a square of size N from random pixels drops off rapidly as N increases, which means that the largest square you can find in a 95%-filled 800x800 grid is not much larger than the one you can find in a 400x400 grid.
+The odds of making a filled square of size N from 4N - 1 random pixels arranged in the right way drops off exponentially as N increases (it's just p<sub>filled</sub><sup>4N - 1</sup>) while the number of such arrangements only increases quadratically as the grid grows.
+This means that the largest square you can find in a 95%-filled 800x800 grid is not much larger than the one you can find in a 400x400 grid.

 ## Final thoughts

 I hope this was a fun exercise in optimizing an algorithm and stretching for optimal performance.
 (I have no proof that this runtime is optimal, but it feels like it should be.)
-Needless to say, I would *not* encourage you to try to design something like this in a technical interview--stick with the book's proposed solution for that one.
+Needless to say, I would *not* encourage you to try to design something like this in a technical interview--stick with McDowell's proposed solution for that one.